lovl/full-stack-web-development/readme.md

 Along the way, students are introduced to various frameworks, libraries, tools and utilities in a logical progression and complete many practice exercises and projects.
 All of the software required for the completion of these projects is free and/or open source, but there are also paid options for some of the text editors.

-Additional resources are provided for further study and exploration, as well as, full support documentation for course topics.
+Additional resources are provided for further exploration and documentation of topics covered.

 ### Coursework Includes: